SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

         echo Hello World!
         ```

-    2. Change the bash script to call your python program you just wrote.
+    2. Change the bash script to call the Python program you just wrote.

-    3. Try to Google how to write a simple for-loop that executes the python script 10 times in a row.
+    3. Try to Google how to write a simple for-loop that executes the Python script 10 times in a row.

 ## 🧠 Knowledge check